 - a.
 A student athlete who exhibits signs, symptoms, or behaviors consistent with a concussion in a practice or game shall be removed from participation or competition at that time. - b.
 A student athlete who has been removed from an interscholastic contest for a possible concussion or head injury may not return to that contest unless cleared to do so by a physician licensed to practice medicine in all its branches in Illinois or a certified athletic trainer. - c.
 If not cleared to return to that contest, a student athlete may not return to play or practice until the student athlete has provided his or her school with written clearance from a physician licensed to practice medicine in all its branches in Illinois, advanced practice registered nurse, physician assistant or a certified athletic trainer working in conjunction with a physician licensed to practice medicine in all its branches in Illinois. - 3.
 Require that all high school coaching personnel, including the head and assistant coaches, and athletic directors obtain online concussion certification by completing online concussion awareness training in accordance with 105ILCS 25/1.15. - 4.
-Require all student athletes to view the Illinois High School Association's video about concussions. - 5.
+Require all student athletes to view the IHSA's video about concussions. - 5.
 Inform student athletes and their parents/guardians about this policy in the Agreement to Participate or other written instrument that a student athlete and his or her parent/guardian must sign before the student is allowed to participate in a practice or interscholastic competition. - 6.
-Provide coaches and student athletes and their parents/guardians with educational materials from the Illinois High School Association regarding the nature and risk of concussions and head injuries, including the risks inherent in continuing to play after a concussion or head injury. - 7.
+Provide coaches and student athletes and their parent(s)/guardian(s) with educational materials from the IHSA regarding the nature and risk of concussions and head injuries, including the risks inherent in continuing to play after a concussion or head injury. - 7.
 Include a requirement for staff members to notify the parent/guardian of a student who exhibits symptoms consistent with that of a concussion. - 8.
-Include a requirement for certified athletic trainers to complete and submit a monthly report to the Illinois High School Association on student-athletes who have sustained a concussion during: 1) a school-sponsored activity overseen by the athletic trainer; or 2) a school-sponsored event of which the athletic director is made aware.
+Include a requirement for staff members to distribute the III.
+Dept. of Public Health concussion brochure to any student or the parent(s)/guardian(s) of a student who may have sustained a concussion, regardless of whether or not the concussion occurred while the student was participating in an interscholastic athletic activity, if available. - 9.
+Include a requirement for certified athletic trainers to complete and submit a monthly report to the IHSA on student-athletes who have sustained a concussion during: 1) a school-sponsored activity overseen by the athletic trainer; or 2) a school-sponsored event of which the athletic director is made aware.

-LEGAL REF.: 105 ILCS 5/22-80

-105 ILCS 25/1.15

-CROSS REF.: 4:170 (Safety), 5:100 (Staff Development Program), 7:300 (Extracurricular
+LEGAL REF.: 105 ILCS 5/22-80 105 ILCS 25/1.15 CROSS REF.: Athletics) 4:170 (Safety), 5:100 (Staff Development Program), 7:300 (Extracurricular ADOPTED: January 24, 2012 REVISED: September 24, 2013 (legal reference only) June 14, 2016 February 28, 2017 February 27, 2018 October 22, 2019

-Athletics)

-ADOPTED: January 24, 2012

-REVISED: September 24, 2013 (legal reference only)

-June 14, 2016 February 28, 2017 February 27, 2018